Jerry Brown: Second term

-Brown won re-election in 1978 against Republican state Attorney General Evelle J. Younger.
+Brown won re-election in 1978 against Republican state attorney general Evelle J. Younger.
 Brown appointed the first openly gay judge in the United States when he named Stephen Lachs to serve on the Los Angeles County Superior Court in 1979.
 In 1981, he also appointed the first openly lesbian judge in the United States, Mary C. Morgan, to the San Francisco Municipal Court.
 Brown completed his second term having appointed a total of five gay judges, including Rand Schrader and Jerold Krieger.
 Through his first term as governor, Brown had not appointed any openly gay people to any position, but he cited the failed 1978 Briggs Initiative, which sought to ban homosexuals from working in California's public schools, for his increased support of gay rights.
-The Governor also signed AB 489, The Consenting Adult Sex Act, which decriminalized homosexual behavior between adults, adding to this reputation.
-He also signed AB 607, which banned homosexuals from receiving civil marriage licenses, in 1977.
+The governor also signed AB 489, The Consenting Adult Sex Act, which decriminalized homosexual behavior between adults, adding to this reputation.
+He did, however, sign AB 607, which barred homosexual couples from receiving civil marriage licenses, in 1977.

 Brown championed the Peripheral Canal project to transport water from near Sacramento around the Sacramento-San Joaquin Delta into the Central Valley Project and export it to southern California.
 It was submitted to the voters for approval as a ballot proposition in 1982, but was turned down.

 In 1981, Brown, who had established a reputation as a strong environmentalist, was confronted with a serious medfly infestation in the San Francisco Bay Area.
 The state's agricultural industry advised him, and the US Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), to authorize airborne spraying of the region.
 Initially, in accordance with his environmental protection stance, he chose to authorize ground-level spraying only.
 Unfortunately, the infestation spread as the medfly reproductive cycle out-paced the spraying.
 After more than a month, millions of dollars of crops had been destroyed, and billions of dollars more were threatened.
 Governor Brown then authorized a massive response to the infestation.
 Fleets of helicopters sprayed malathion at night, and the California National Guard set up highway checkpoints and collected many tons of local fruit; in the final stage of the campaign, entomologists released millions of sterile male medflies in an attempt to disrupt the insects' reproductive cycle.